 Cornish pasty (England)

-The Cornish Pasty is a typical dish of English cuisine, known for its half-moon shape and crimped edge.
+The Cornish Pasty is a typical English dish, distinguished by its crescent shape and crimped edge.

-It is made by placing a meat and vegetable filling on one half of a flat circle of pastry, folding the pastry in half to encase the filling in a semicircle, and sealing the curved edge before baking.
+It is made by placing a meat and vegetable filling on one half of a flat circle of folding the pastry over the filling into a semicircle and sealing the curved edge before baking.

-The recipe for a Cornish Pasty, as defined by its regulations, includes: beef (although early recipes used venison) onion, potatoes, and rutabaga, diced or coarsely chopped, along with a “lightly peppered” seasoning.
+The recipe for a Cornish Pasty, as defined by its specification, includes: beef (although early recipes called for venison), onion, potatoes and swede (rutabaga), diced or coarsely chopped together with a “slightly peppery” seasoning.

-Sometimes turnip is used, but the recipe calls for the actual rutabaga variety, not turnip.
-The use of carrot in a traditional Cornish Pasty is frowned upon, although it occasionally appears in recipes.
+Sometimes turnip is used, but the recipe requires true rutabaga (swede), not turnip.
+The use of carrot in a traditional Cornish Pasty is also frowned upon, although it sometimes appears in recipes.

-There are also sweet Pasties with ingredients such as: apple and fig or chocolate and banana, which are common in some areas of Cornwall.
+You can also find sweet pasties with ingredients such as apple and fig or chocolate and banana, which are common in some parts of Cornwall.

-Initially a meal for the nobility, pasties became famous thanks to miners, fishermen, and farmers.
+Initially a meal of the nobility, pasties became famous thanks to miners, fishermen and farmers.

-Particularly, it is to the miners that their spread around the world and the particular shape is owed: their wives made them with a thicker, crimped edge so that men could eat them safely, avoiding contamination.
-The miners would heat the pasties with a candle under a tin bucket and ate them with their hands, eventually discarding the outer crust that was dirty with copper and tin dust.
+It was especially through miners that they spread around the world and acquired their particular form: wives made them with a thicker, crimped edge so men could eat safely without contaminating the filling.
+Miners would warm pasties with a lit candle under a tin bucket and eat them with their hands, discarding the dusty outer crust contaminated with copper and tin dust.

-In 2011, Cornish pasties received both the Protected Designation of Origin (PDO) and Protected Geographical Indication (PGI), thus they must meet very specific requirements.
+In 2011, Cornish pasties received Protected Designation of Origin (PDO) and Protected Geographical Indication (PGI) status, and therefore must meet very specific requirements.

-– They can contain only beef, potatoes, swede (rutabaga), onion, salt, and pepper.
-No other meat, no other vegetables, no other condiments are allowed.
+– They may contain only beef, potatoes, swede (rutabaga), onion, salt and pepper.
+No other meat, vegetables or seasonings are permitted.

-– The ingredients must be raw when the pastries are assembled and then cooked slowly.
+– The ingredients must be raw when the pasties are assembled and then cooked slowly.

-– The edges must be sealed by crimping them in the traditional Cornish way.
+– The edges must be sealed by folding them in the traditional Cornish crimped manner.

 • Difficulty: Medium